On this page

 Temporary visa applicants who intend to work as, or study to become, a doctor, nurse, dentist or paramedic in Australia are required to take an HIV/AIDS test.

-If the applicant is found to be HIV positive, a decision on whether the applicant meets the health requirement will be made on the same grounds as any other pre-existing medical condition.
-The main factor to be taken into account is the cost of the condition to the Australian community of health care and community services.
+If the applicant is found to be HIV positive, a decision on whether the applicant meets the health requirement will be made on the same grounds as with any other pre-existing medical condition.
+The main factor to be taken into account is the cost of the condition to the Australian community for health care and community services.
 Standard pre and post-test counselling must be provided by the doctor who examined the applicant.

 Any other tests may be requested at any time by a MOC.